pyyush/VoiceID/README.md

    iii.
 Download and store it inside the cloned repository at the same level where source code is present. iv.
 Generate a new directory by the name of PS60k.
    v.
 Run gen_data.py code to generate the PS60k dataset.
-2. Train and test baseline LSTM model:
+2. Train and Test baseline LSTM model:
    i.
 If PS60k dataset is ready, then run baseline.py code to train and test the baseline LSTM model.
-3. Train and test propose end-to-end model:
+3. Train and Test propose end-to-end model:
    i.
 If PS60k dataset is ready, then run e2e.py code to train and test the proposed end-to-end model.